Transvelo/docs/gitbook/mybag/setup/blog_page.md

 #### Style

-**Normal** - Lists all posts with post thumbnails and post excerpt on the right Side and post title with category to the left side of the thumbnail and excerpt.
+**Normal** - Lists all posts with post thumbnails and post excerpt on the right side and post title with category to the left side of the thumbnail and excerpt.

 **Grid Style** - Displays post as a 2-column grid.